microsoftgraph/microsoft-graph-training/tutorials/includes/powershell/app-only/04-get-all-users.md

 ## Code explained

 Consider the command used to list users.
-The parameters uses are very similar to the ones used for the `Get-MgUserMailFolderMessage` command.

 - It uses `-Select` to request specific properties
 - It uses `-Top` to limit the number of users returned
 - It uses `-OrderBy` to sort the response

-The key difference is that the connection to Graph is using app-only authentication.
-The syntax for commands are the same.